ONNSFA on Facebook

 • American Indian Education Fund

 Eligibility: Undergraduate Students must be of American Indian, Alaska Native, or Native Hawaiian descent (student or one parent must be enrolled and have documentation) and be enrolled full-time in an accredited 2- or 4-year college/university or technical/vocational school.
-Graduate students must be of American Indian, Alaska Native, or Native Hawaiian descent and attending an accredited graduate school.
+Graduate students must be of American Indian, Alaska Native, or Native Hawaiian descent and be attending an accredited graduate school.
 (Online colleges are not applicable.)
 Early Application Deadline: March 1st Final Deadline: April 4th (every year)

 • American Indian Science & Engineering Society